Michael Baxandall: Books

 His book Giotto and the Orators was published in 1971.
 This was followed in 1972 by Painting and Experience in Fifteenth Century Italy, now considered a classic of art history, in which he developed the influential concept of the period eye.
 These were followed by The Limewood Sculptors of Renaissance Germany (1980), Patterns of Intention (1985), Tiepolo and the Pictorial Intelligence (1994, with Svetlana Alpers), Shadows and Enlightenment (1994) and Words for Pictures (2003).
 In all his work, Baxandall was concerned to illuminate artworks by a thorough exploration of the conditions of their production – intellectual, social, and physical.
 In Limewood Sculptors this took the form of using "carvings as lenses bearing on their own circumstances".

 Despite his impact in "social" art history, Baxandall often retreated from Marxist or overly "contextual" approaches.
 At one point, he declared that he was just "trying to do Roger Fry...in a different way," and he often cited the impact of Heinrich Wölfflin's book Classic Art.

-Death and legacy

-Baxandall died in London from pneumonia associated with Parkinson's Disease.
-His concept of the period eye has continued to gain in importance since his death.